 April 1, 2020-March 31, 2023

-Available for recorded or live virtual events, or webinars
+Available for in-person events, or recorded or live virtual events, or webinars

 Richard M. Jaffe is Professor of Religious Studies and Director of the Asian/Pacific Studies Institute at Duke University.
 A specialist in the study of Buddhism in early modern and modern Japan, Jaffe is author of Neither Monk nor Layman: Clerical Marriage in Modern Japanese Buddhism (2001) and Seeking Śākyamuni: South Asian in the Formation of Modern Japanese Buddhism (2019).
 In addition, Jaffe is the general editor of the four-volume Selected Works of D. T. Suzuki as well as the volume editor of the Zen volume in that series.
 Jaffe currently is working on a biography of D. T. Suzuki, one of the most influential twentieth-century figures involved in the globalization of Zen Buddhism.

 Japanese Buddhism’s Western Turn: Japan-South Asia Exchange and the Creation of Modern Japanese Buddhism